stitou-med/Full_Stack_Open/README.md

-this project is created for full stack webdev formation of helsinki universite
+this project is created for full stack web dev formation of helsinki university